stgm/scientific-programming-1/40 Weather/20 Climate/10 Blok.md

      The highest temperature was 34.5 degrees Celsius and was measured at 13 may 1967.

-Tip: make a separate function that takes a number like `19670513` and converts it into a more readably expression like `13 may 1967`.
+Tip: make a separate function that takes a number like `19670513` and converts it into a more readable expression like `13 may 1967`.

 ### Assignment 2: cold colder coldest